iqbalperdana/test-interface/README.md

 }
 ```

-Autowired the map and Spring boot will find the above config bean that match the type:
+Autowired the map and Spring boot will find the above config bean that match the type.
+System will read the CRM platfrom name from input and get its handler in the map.

 ```java
 @Service